spatialnetworkslab/vue-gg/docs/concepts/data-loading.md

 ### Tabular data: column-oriented vs row-oriented

 Internally, `vue-gg` stores data in a column-oriented format.
-Or, in JavaScript terms, an Object of Arrays:
+Or, in JavaScript terms, an Object where each key is the column name and each value an array of all values for that column:

 ```js
 {